crisperdue/prooftoys-site/content/tech-notes.md

 In all of these cases, if you dig down into the details of these proof steps you will see that they use the same kinds of basic operations that you see in most other proof steps.

-### Variables and substitution

-It is customary in mathematics for variables to have names, for example `x`, `y`, and `z`.
-The statement `x = x` is true because it is true for all possible values of `x`.

-So for example if we substitute a numeric term such `5` or `144` for `x` in `x = x`, we get `5 = 5` or `144 = 144`, which is just what you would expect.
-In fact, you can substitute any term for x in a statement like this and get a correct result.

-###### No substituting for bound variables

-If a statement has variable binders e.g. "forall" (`forall`) or "exists" (`exists`), there are some limitations on substitution.
-Consider a statement like `x >= 0 => exists {y. x = y * y}`.
-The
-`exists { ... }` term has a _bound variable_ `y` and a _body_, `x =
-y * y`.
-We say an occurrence of a variable is _bound_ if it appears within the body of a term where it is the bound variable, otherwise we say the occurrence is _free_.
-(In fact if a variable has a bound occurrence and a free occurrence, the two might as well have different names, because having the same name is not significant.)

-It is not possible to substitute for a bound variable, so a substitution for both `x` and `y` has no effect on bound occurrences of `y`.
-If `y` occurs elsewhere in the statement, substitutions would affect those places.

-##### Scopes and substitution

-TODO: explain scope.

-The same variable name can appear both bound and free, or bound at different locations in the same statement.
-In any of these cases we often refer to them as different variables.
-So if we see an `x`, how do we determine which `x` is referenced, and what difference does it make?

-##### Renaming

-##### Freedom and the substituted variable

-<a id=renaming></a>
-### Renaming of bound variables
-Prooftoys treats terms the same if they differ only by harmless renamings of bound variables.
-Not all renamings are harmless, but for example if a bound variable is given a new name that occurs nowhere else in a statement, along with all the references to it, that is a harmless renaming, one that does not change the meaning of the statement.

-### Substitution

-Even though substitution only affects occurrences of free variables, there is still a potential issue with the variables that are free in the substitution's replacement terms: they must remain free after the substitution.

-Suppose a replacement term contains a variable name that is also the name of a bound variable in the statement where the substitution is to be applied.
-Naive substitution would result in an occurrence of the replacement variable becoming bound, though it needs to stay free.
-(This undesirable phenomenon is known in the field as _capturing_.)

-A simple solution is to harmlessly rename any bound variables like this before doing the substitution.

-### Equality of formulas

-Prooftoys considers statements containing bound variables to be "the same" if the only difference is in the names of some bound variables.

-Imagine finding all of the variable bindings in the two statements.
-They all have the form `{<boundvar> . <body>}`.
-Since the only difference is in the names, the bindings occur in exactly the same locations in each statement.

-Now go through each of those locations, coloring the `<boundvar>` part of each one.
-Each location gets its own unique color, the same color in both statements when the location is the same.
-Within a binding body, every place the name of the bound variable refers to the same (bound) variable, unless it is within some inner binding of the same name.

-Imagine coloring all of these references to each bound variable with the same color as the `<boundvar>` it refers to.
-The two formulas are equal exactly if everything not colored has the same text in the same places, and the same colors appear in the places in each formula.

 ### Substitution